pinionless/garmin-to-dawarich-sync/README.md

 # Garmin to Dawarich Location Sync

-Version: 0.11
+v0.11

 This application automates the process of downloading GPX activity files from Garmin Connect and uploading them to a Dawarich instance.

 ## Tested Dawarich
 **Works with Dawarich 0.28.1**
-- Updates to Dawarich APP might brake the upload(import) process.
+- Updates to Dawarich APP might break the upload(import) process.
-- Check here tested, working version before upgradeing Dawarich to new version.
+- Check here tested, working version before upgrading Dawarich to new version.

 ## Support
 ##### Here is a link in case you want to leave a tip.